Learn more about Writopia's Essay Writing program.

-Alexandra is thrilled to be an Instructor, Program Developer, and the Developing Regions Manager at Writopia NYC!
-As Developing Regions Manager, she oversees the growth of new regions and specifically serves as the Program Coordinator for the Chicago and Bay Area regions.
+Alexandra is thrilled to be an instructor and Program Developer at Writopia NYC!
 Alexandra interned at Writopia NYC during the summer of 2014 after graduating from the University of Delaware with a BA in English Literature and a minor in Theatre Performance.
 While in school, she wrote and performed a solo Commedia dell’Arte mask show, Stella, for the theatre department and outside guests.
 Her short fiction has been published in Luna Luna Magazine.
 Throughout the school year, she instructs multi-genre workshops and private sessions, and in the summer, mainly works with the playwrights, helping them bring their written pieces to the stage.
+Her Writopia writers have won both regional and national recognition from the Scholastic Writing Awards.
 Outside of work, she writes memoir and realistic fiction and is currently working on a series of short stories.
 Periodic summer visits to her grandparents' house in upstate New York—or as her mother called it: "cousin camp"—proved to be influential in her artistic endeavors and remains a place of inspiration; she and her cousins would create and perform original stories, often times charging for entry.
 Since then, she has always loved the beauty and therapeutic power of words.
 In addition to reading and writing, she loves to sing and is especially moved by R&B and soul music.

 Madeline Taylor joined Writopia as an intern in June 2015 and, after a year of working part-time, began full-time as Registration Coordinator.
 She also served as the Production Stage Manager for the Writopia Worldwide Plays Festival 2016.
 She graduated summa cum laude from Barnard College at Columbia University with a BA in English & Creative Writing.
 At Barnard, she stage managed, edited, and contributed to student-written theater productions, and her main areas of instruction at Writopia are the Playwriting & Performance program and the Essay Writing program.
 She writes primarily creative non-fiction and short fiction, and received recognition for her non-fiction writing at Barnard College with the Schwimmer Prize for the Humanities and the Estelle M. Allison Prize for Literature.